Child Development Center

 Child Care Assistance is Now Available

 The Barksdale AFB Child Development Center is now approved to receive Child Care Assistance payments from the state of Louisiana.
 The Child Care Assistance program helps low-income families to pay for childcare while working, looking for work, attending school or training.
 Monthly payments are based on the number of hours the parents work, look for work, or attend school or training.
 Other considerations include the amount charged by the child care provider, family size and household income.
-If you meet these requirements and your total family gross monthly income is below the amounts listed, you may qualify for Child Care Assistance from the state of Louisiana.
+If you meet these requirements and your total family gross monthly income is below the amounts listed on the DSS website, you may qualify for Child Care Assistance from the State of Louisiana.

 http://www.dss.state.la.us/ Office of Family Support - Child Care Assistance Program.